damianham/jooxe/README.md

  - secure - adds some security features to express

 ### Client side examples
- - angular - an AngularJS SPA with API backend
+ - angular - an AngularJS SPA with API backend (run bower install to install dependencies)
  - ionic - an Ionic application with API backend

 To get an Ionic app working create a new Ionic app with the ionic-cli and copy all of the contents to jooxe/apps/ionic.